Update: After filling in as interim White House communications director last month, Hope Hicks will now keep the position permanently.

 Hicks stays out of the limelight and doesn't give many public statements herself, but Politico's Annie Karni notes that Hicks doesn't want to "change or judge a 70-year-old man whose career highs have been based on trusting his own instincts."

-A communications director who enables the president won't reign in his unplanned tweets and statements that often cause confusion across the country and escalate the rhetoric surrounding international conflicts.
+A communications director, even in the interim, who enables the president won't reign in his unplanned tweets and statements that often cause confusion across the country and escalate the rhetoric surrounding international conflicts.
+It's unclear how long Hicks will hold the position, as the search for her predecessor took months.